flasgger/flasgger/README.md

 Flasgger also supports `Marshmallow APISpec` as base template for specification, if you are using APISPec from Marshmallow take a look at [apispec example.](examples/apispec_example.py)

+# Examples and demo app

+There are some [example applications](examples/) and you can also play with examples in [Flasgger demo app](http://flasgger.pythonanywhere.com/)

+> NOTE: all the examples apps are also test cases and run automatically in Travis CI to ensure quality and coverage.

 # Installation